Where can I find information on cannabis licensing?

 Yes.
 When you receive your cannabis license, log in to MassTaxConnect.

-If you want to register for Marijuana Retail Taxes using one of your pre-existing Sales or Meals tax locations on MassTaxConnect, the address of the license and the address of the pre-existing location must match.
+If you want to register for marijuana retail taxes using one of your pre-existing sales or meals, food & beverage tax locations on MassTaxConnect, the address of the license and the address of the pre-existing location must match.

-Need Certificate of Good Standing for retail license if done for registered marijuana dispensary?
+Do I need a Certificate of Good Standing and/or Tax Compliance, for marijuana retail license if I have a registered marijuana dispensary?

 Yes.
 A new Certificate will need to be submitted for any type of new license or renewal of an existing license.